 Anything Is Possible – Elizabeth Strout

-It is the normal everyday tales we hear from husbands and wives, mothers and daughters, and between siblings, neighbours, friends and strangers.
+Beautifully depicted are the normal everyday tales we hear from husbands and wives, mothers and daughters, and between siblings, neighbours, friends and strangers.
 How the actions of one can affect the lives of others.
-There is the age-old question, are we who we are because of nature or nurture?
-Do we grasp opportunities in life or let them slide by?
-In this human mixture of influences, personality and genes, we are treated to an excellent depiction of families and society, how when that mix is unmasked, what steps we will take to achieve our dreams.
-We see an array of family situations, some fractured, some mislaid, some misunderstood and some supportive.
-We see the best and worst of people, we see the demons people struggle with, the choices we make in life, and the difficult ones we are condemned to ruminate on, over and over.
+Do we grasp opportunities in life or let them slide by and forever dream – if only?
+In this human mixture of opportunities, personalities and family, we are treated to an excellent story of families and society, how when that mix is unmasked, what steps we will take to achieve our dreams.
+Elizabeth Strout vividly portrays an array of family situations, some fractured, some mislaid, some misunderstood and some supportive.
+Strout draws the best and worst of people, the demons people struggle with, the choices made in life, and the difficult directions we are condemned to ruminate on, over and over.

 The attitude of this book is to provide diverse characterisation that is never predictable.
 It is layered and conflicting and shows man’s capacity for forgiveness and spite.
 There is a general theme of family separation, and sometimes that’s for the best and other times it has a profound effect on the lives of children and spouses.

 I felt drawn to the lives of Pete and Lucy Barton for different reasons.
-They are both troubled coming from an extremely poor upbringing, but Lucy has broken free of her childhood environment and achieved success, while Pete has accepted to live the frugal life he has always known.
-Lucy is a wonderfully drawn character and the prequel My Name is Lucy Barton I have not read but she is so vulnerable that you can’t help root for her and protect her from pain.
+They are both troubled, coming from an extremely poor upbringing, but Lucy has broken free of her childhood environment and achieved success, while Pete has accepted to live the frugal life he has always known.
+Lucy is a wonderfully drawn character and the prequel My Name is Lucy Barton I have not read but she is so vulnerable that you can’t help root for her and protect her from the echoes of her past.
 Pete, I was expecting the worst in the beginning, but we discover that he is an innocent, sensitive and withdrawn person.
 Maybe a tad slow but someone who has lost that zest for life.